Meraviglioso8/RNVulDet/README.md

 ```

 ## Dataset
-Dataset\_1 contains 34 smart contracts reported to possess the random number bug.
+- Dataset\_1 contains 34 smart contracts reported to possess the random number bug.

-Dataset\_2 includes a total of 214 smart contracts that do not have random number vulnerabilities.
+- Dataset\_2 includes a total of 214 smart contracts that do not have random number vulnerabilities.

-Dataset\_3 consists of 4,617 potential victim contracts, 43,051 potential malicious contracts, and 49,951 suspicious transactions for experiments.
+- Dataset\_3 consists of 4,617 potential victim contracts, 43,051 potential malicious contracts, and 49,951 suspicious transactions for experiments.

+## Result
+- mRNVulDet can detect vulnerabilities related to bad randomness in Solidity smart contracts.
+The results, when compared to the original tool, showed 2 additional true positives and 1 false positive

 ## Output
 - Dataset_1 output